 Once the I-526 is approved, you are eligible to either adjust status or apply for you EB5 visa.

 4. Consular Processing and Adjustment of Status Overview

 Once the Form I-526 is approved, there are 2 options for how you can proceed; you can either do an adjustment of status or you can apply for an EB5 visa at a consulate or embassy abroad.

 An adjustment of status is when you adjust from a non-immigrant status in the U.S. to an immigrant status.
 In order to do an adjustment of status you must be lawfully present in the United States in some valid non-immigrant status.
 To process the adjustment of status you must file a Form I-485.
 The Form I-485 takes about 6 to 8 months to process.

 Consular processing is the processing of applying for your EB5 visa from a foreign consulate or embassy.
 If you are not already lawfully present in the U.S., then you will likely be doing consular processing.
-To begin this process, you will need to file a Form DS-260 with the appropriate consulate or embassy.
-They will then review the documentation submitted and schedule a visa interview.
+To begin this process, you will need to file a Form DS-260 online.
+The appropriate consulate or embassy will then review the documentation submitted and schedule a visa interview.
 Upon successful completion of the EB5 visa interview, you should be granted an EB5 visa within about a week.
 This process takes about 6 to 8 months.

 Once your adjustment of status is approved or you enter the country on a valid EB5 visa, you are officially a conditional permanent resident for 2 years.

 Important Note for EB5 Investors who were Born in Mainland China: